atoomic/Colon-Config/README.md

 # NAME

-Colon::Config - helper to read a configuration file using ':' as separator
+Colon::Config - XS helper to read a configuration file using ':' as separator

 # VERSION